 Although the grain mix is largely broken down by the active cultures, solids still remain.
 The pressing process separates these particles from the liquid that is to become the end product.

-This stage is essential in order to remove any active molds or yeast from the sauce.
+This stage is essential in order to remove any active molds or yeast (check out Can Vegans Have Yeast for more on this microscopic fungus) from the sauce.
 To achieve this, the liquid is usually heated before being filtered for the final time.

 The final stage in the process is packaging.
 For most soy sauces this means being bottled and shipped to supermarkets across the world, but others may be aged before being placed on the market.